MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-general-ledger.md

 ## <a name="account-categories"></a>Account Categories
 You can personalise the structure of your financial statements by mapping general ledger accounts to account categories.

-The **G/L Account Categories** window shows your categories and subcategories, and the G/L accounts that are assigned to them.
+The **G/L Account Categories** page shows your categories and subcategories, and the G/L accounts that are assigned to them.
 You can create new subcategories and assign those categories to existing accounts.

-You create a category group by indenting other subcategories under a line in the **G/L Account Categories** window.
+You create a category group by indenting other subcategories under a line on the **G/L Account Categories** page.
 This makes it easy for you to get an overview, because each grouping shows a total balance.
 For example, you can create subcategories for different types of assets, and then create category groups for fixed assets versus current assets.

 You can specify whether the accounts in each subcategory must be included in specific types of reports.
 The account categories help define the layout of your financial statements.